xfangfang/homebrew-Macast/README.md

 ### Casks/macast-dev.rb

-Install Macast.app (dev version)
+If you want to install the official version, just run: `brew install macast`

+If you want to install the development version of Macast.app:

 ```
 brew tap xfangfang/Macast
 brew install macast-dev
 ```

-If you want to install the official version, please run: `brew install macast`

 ### mpv-macast.rb

 Depends on ffmpeg-macast instead of ffmpeg
 Does not depend on vapoursynth and yt-dlp

 ### ffmpeg-macast.rb

 Removed all encoding libraries
-Removed some of the decoding libraries which ffmpeg can natively decode Patch for some HLS video (For personal use, the release version of Macast.app does not contain this modification)
+Removed some of the decoding libraries which ffmpeg can natively decode
+Patch for some HLS video (For personal use, the release version of Macast.app does not contain this modification)

 ## Others

 ### build mpv for Macast.app

-If you want to build macast locally App may refer to the following content
+If you want to build Macast.app locally, refer to the following content.

 ##### step 1: build Macast.app (without mpv)